powsybl/powsybl.github.io/docs/user_stories/capacity_calculation_rsc.md

 # Identification of the power system blocks

-This user story involves several features from P framework and some other features that are specific:
+This user story involves several features from PowSyBl framework and some other features that are specific:

 <img src="./images/File.svg" alt="" style="vertical-align: bottom"/>
 The studied network comes from a set of TSOs' networks.
 The TSOs' networks can be provided in a common TSO format exchange such as UCTE or CIM-CGMES formats.
 The following lines of code come from [powsybl-tutorials](https://github.com/powsybl/powsybl-tutorials/tree/master/cgmes) and illustrated this functionality.